Astro-Sean/autophot/docs/source/autophot_instructions.rst

 **max_source_lim** [ Type: *float* ]

-	When perfomring source detection, what is the maximum allowed sources when doing source detection to find fwhm.
+	When performing source detection, what is the maximum allowed sources when doing source detection to find fwhm.
 This value dictates how the *threshold_value* behaves.